-There were brushed motors before the invention of brushless motors.
+Though there were brushed motors before the design of brushless motors.
 The first brushed DC motor was invented by a German scientist Ernst Werner Von Siemens in 1856.
-Because of the difficulties that we are facing by the usage of brushed motors since it is less efficient and requires more maintenance.
-Keeping these difficulties in mind a brushless motor has been invented by T.G.
+The challenges involved in the usage of brushed motors are high as it is limited effective and requires higher sustenance.
+Keeping these challenges in understanding a brushless type has been invented by T.G.
 Wilson and P.H.
 Trickey in 1962.
-The invention of this brushless motor led to the improvement of efficiency and time performance in industries.
-In this article, we shall discuss what is a BLDC motor, its construction, working, the difference between a normal motor and BLDC, speed control, advantages, disadvantages, and applications.
+The contrivance of this brushless motor led to the development of efficiency and time play in industries.
+In this article, we shall address a BLDC motor, construction, working, the difference between a normal variety and BLDC, speed control, benefits, limitations, and purposes.

 A normal machine operates with brushes used to either collect or send current to the commutator.
 But due to the usage of brushes, sparking occurs at the brush location.
 As and when the rotor rotates it moves between brushes.
 At this time, the brushes undergo sparking during the rotation of the shaft.
 Due to this efficiency decrease and life expectancy are also reduced.
 To overcome these disadvantages, a BLDC is invented that performs a very smooth operation apart from the normal one.
 And due to the non-usage of the brushes sparking is also avoided.
 This increases the life expectancy and efficiency of the motor.